ditacristianionut/AppInfoBadge/README.md

 # AppInfoBadge

-A simple about screen library that can display the followinf information
+A simple about screen library that can display the following information:
  - App permissions list
  - Licenses page
  - Changelog page